 It’s no secret that Georgia summers are some of the hottest around.
 Rising temperatures have Cobb County residents searching for a way to let loose and cool down in the dog days of summer, and the county is home to plenty of activities for the whole family.

-Six Flags Over Georgia’s newest attraction, Hurricane Harbor, opened this May and brought a whole new element of fun and relaxation to the theme park.
-The park is home to four new water slides, a state-of-the-art wave pool and an exciting play area for younger children.
-Six Flags White Water gives families a more varied water park adventure, while Lake Acworth and the Chattahoochee River National Recreation Area provide a reprieve from the heat the old-fashioned way.
+Six Flags Over Georgia’s Hurricane Harbor brings a whole new element of fun and relaxation to the theme park.
+The park is home to four water slides, a state-of-the-art wave pool and an exciting play area for younger children.
+Six Flags White Water, the largest water park in the southeast, gives families a more varied water park adventure, while Lake Acworth and the Chattahoochee River National Recreation Area provide a reprieve from the heat the old-fashioned way.
 With temperatures routinely encroaching triple-digits, there’s no better time to discover the various water adventures Cobb has to offer.

 “We’re happy to expand our offering to guests of the park as part of our commitment to contribute to Cobb County,” says Dale Kaetzel, park president, “but the pure joy and relaxation on people’s faces is why we built Hurricane Harbor.”